Freeman, Butler to have cleat-off before Super Bowl

-HOUSTON (AP) — Malcolm Butler are opening competition before they even meet in the Super Bowl.
+HOUSTON (AP) — Devonta Freeman and Malcolm Butler are opening competition before they even meet in the Super Bowl.

 The Falcons’ 1,000-yard running back and Patriots cornerback whose interception clinched the 2015 Super Bowl victory are trying to outdo each other in a custom cleat faceoff.